-Schedule your free consultation today with Catherine either by personal appointment or by appointment via phone, Skype, or Facetime.
+Schedule your free consultation today with Catherine either by personal appointment or by appointment via phone, Zoom, Skype, or Facetime.
 You may schedule by submitting your contact information in the "Contact Us" field or by calling Catherine at 940-597-4757 or emailing her at [email protected].

 Catherine takes care, with attention to details, to provide you and your family in Texas with high quality Health, Dental, and Supplemental insurance products and services, which are personalized for your unique needs.